By Bailey Robbins

 “We offer a lot of environmental education programs that are more nature-based like themed hikes [about] mammals and birds and reptiles,” the program coordinator said.
 “And then, the other part of it is the outdoor adventure.
 So, we offer a lot of camping groups … [like] family campouts that are staffed.
 Basically, it’s kind of for beginner backpackers, so we try to make it as easy as possible.”

-The outdoor adventure programs often go beyond the park, where camping, kayaking, and canoeing trips are offered in warmer months.
-If perhaps camping scares you, either because you haven’t done it before or because you don’t think you’re cut out for it, you can find online sources that will help you overcome that fear with tips and advice on how to make your camping trip go smoothly, like this camping blog.
+The outdoor adventure programs often go beyond the park, where camping, kayaking, and canoeing trips are offered in warmer months, you maybe knew to activities such as kayaking, so it might be beo before or because you don’t think you’re cut out for it, you can find online sources that will help you overcome that fear with tips and advice on how to make your camping trip go smoothly, like this camping blog.
 You’ll be joining one of these adventure programs soon enough!

 “The thing that I like about us – that I think makes us unique – is that we do offer both the environmental educational program and the adventure program,” Singer said proudly.
 “I kind of feel like some places that are similar to us might just do one or the other.”